zackiles/cdp-proxy-interceptor/README.md

    This starts the proxy on the port specified in your `.env` file (default is 9222).

-5. **Enable Plugins:**

-   Write your plugins in the `/plugins` directory in either `.js` or `.ts`.
-To get you started two examples (simple and advanced) are provided,you can enable them by renaming them to remove the `.disabled` extension in their names.

 6. **Connect Your Automation Tool (Playwright Example):**

    Use the following example to connect Playwright to the proxy: